ABERCONWY BOROUGH COUNCIL ~

 Monmouthshire County Council.

-GWYNEDD COUNTY COUNCIL ~ CYNGOR SIR GWYNEDD
+GWYNEDD COUNTY COUNCIL ~

-ARMS: Azure a Goat salient Argent on a chief Or on a Pale between two Lions passant guardant Gules a lion rampant Or.
+ARMS: Azure a Goat salient Argent on a Chief Or on a Pale between two Lions passant guardant Gules a Lion rampant Or.

 SUPPORTERS: On the dexter a Dragon Gules supporting with the dexter claw a Plough Share proper and on the sinister a Sea Dragon per fess Gules and Vert supporting with the sinister claw a Piece of Slate proper all on a Compartment of Rock proper.

-Motto 'CADERNID GWYNEDD ' - The strength of Gwynedd.
+Motto 'CADERNID GWYNEDD' - The strength of Gwynedd.

 Granted ?.